Marillenknödel are technically Austrian dumplings, filled with apricots and sugar, rolled in toasted breadcrumbs and dusted powdered sugar.

 - Stand one apricot up in the center of each disk.
 Then, fill the center cavity of the apricot with 1-2 teaspoons of the cinnamon sugar mixture.

-- Using plenty of flour, bring the dough up and around the apricot and pinch it closed at the top.
+- Bring the dough up and around the apricot and pinch it closed at the top.